Freedom Lane: Training Day

 Episode 2: Training Day

-Paulie sat behind the counter at his Pizzeria, Paulie’s.
+Paulie sat behind the counter at his Pizzeria, Paulie’s Pizza, located on State Street.
 Today was a special day.
-It was Saturday, and his nephew, Da’Quarius, would soon be there for his first lesson in the Pizzeria business.
+It was Saturday, and his new nephew, Da’Quarius, will soon be there for his first lesson in the Pizzeria business.
 Paulie was eager to teach the urban youth a thing or two about business in the real world.

 “I been meanin’ ta axe you,” Da’Quarius said.